-- a.
-Masks: Catchers must wear a mask with throat protector and approved helmet.
-An extended wire protector may be worn in lieu of an attached throat protector. - Note: The ice hockey goalie style facemask is approved for use by catchers.
-If there is no throat protector built onto the mask, the throat attachment must be added to the mask before using. - b.
-Facemasks: Any defensive or offensive player can wear an approved plastic face mask/guard.
+- 3.6.3 Note: The ice hockey goalie style facemask is approved for use by catchers.
+If there is no throat protector built onto the mask, the throat attachment must be added to the mask before using. - 3.6.4 Facemasks: Any defensive or offensive player can wear an ISF or NGB approved plastic face mask/guard.
 Face masks/guards that are cracked or deformed, or if padding has deteriorated or is missing, are prohibited from use and must be removed from the game.
-Catchers cannot wear the plastic face mask/guard in place of the regular mask with throat protector. - c.
-Body Protectors: It is recommended that catchers wear a body protector. - d.
-Shin Guards: It is recommended that catchers wear shin guards that will offer protection to the kneecap. - e.
-Helmets:

-- 1. Any defensive player may wear a cap or an approved helmet of similar color of the team uniform. - 2.
-Helmets are mandatory on offense for batters, on-deck batters, batter-runners, runners, players who coach in the first and third base coaches box, and youth age representatives that participate as a bat boy or girl while on the field or in the dugout.
+Catchers cannot wear the plastic face mask/guard in place of the regular mask with throat protector. - 3.6.5 Body/Chest Protectors: It is recommended that catchers wear a body/chest protector.
+It is also recommended that male athletes and partners that may play catcher also wear a protective cup, as long as it is place in the undergarments.
+Any defensive player that desires to wear protective body equipment is permitted to do so, as long as the equipment meets ISF or NGB standards and is in good working order/condition. - 3.6.6 Shin Guards: It is recommended that catchers wear shin guards that will offer protection to the kneecap. - 3.6.7 Helmets: - 3.6.7.1 Any defensive player may wear a cap or an ISF or NGB approved helmet (should be of similar color of the team uniform). - 3.6.7.2 ISF or NGB approved helmets are mandatory on offense for batters, on-deck batters, batter-runners, runners and youth age representatives that participate as a bat boy or girl while on the field or in the dugout.
+They are recommended for all base coaches, including athletes and partners that may serve as base coaches.
+Chinstraps for helmets are also recommended, but are not required.

-Effect - Sec 6f-[ii]: Failure to wear the batting helmet when ordered to do so by the umpire shall cause said player to be declared out.
+Effect: Failure to wear the approved batting helmet when ordered to do so by the umpire shall cause said player to be declared out.

-Exception 6f-[ii]: On-deck batters, players in the coach's box or catchers, who will be ejected from the game after a warning
+Exception: Catchers, on-deck batters or youth age representatives will be ejected from the game after a warning.

-3. Deliberately wearing the helmet improperly or deliberately removing the helmet during a live ball play, except on a home run hit over the fence, and seen by the umpire as a deliberate act shall cause the violator to be declared out immediately.
+3.6.7.3 Deliberately wearing the helmet improperly or deliberately removing the helmet during a live ball play, except on a home run hit over the fence, and seen by the umpire as a deliberate act shall cause the violator to be declared out immediately.
 The ball remains live.

-Exception- 6-f-2: If a thrown or batted ball contacts the deliberately removed helmet, the ball becomes dead and runners must return to the last base held at the time of such contact.
+Exception: If a thrown or batted ball contacts the deliberately removed helmet, the ball becomes dead and runners must return to the last base held at the time of such contact.